Adam Greenberg (baseball): Major leagues

-Return to minors, Independent League (2006–2011)

 In 2006, Greenberg hit .179 for the Diamond Jaxx and .118 for Iowa, and was released by the Cubs organization on June 2, 2006.
 Mike Downey of the Chicago Tribune, in an interview on June 6, 2006, compared him to Moonlight Graham, who 100 years earlier had appeared in his only Major League game, only to not get an official at-bat, a story recounted in the film Field of Dreams.
 Greenberg said in the interview, "If that was the extent of my time as a baseball player, just that one very strange little moment, well, there's nothing more I can do about it."

+Los Angeles Dodgers

 Signed by the Los Angeles Dodgers a few days later, Greenberg was assigned to the Jacksonville Suns, hitting .228, but had a .387 on-base percentage (his minor league average), as he had more walks than hits.
 He also hit well against lefties, with a .455 batting average, and hit .313 with runners on base.

+Kansas City Royals

-Following this stint in the Dodgers' farm system, Greenberg played for the Kansas City Royals organization, agreeing to terms with Greenberg on a minor-league contract on December 5, 2006.
+Following his stint in the Dodgers' farm system, Greenberg played for the Kansas City Royals organization, agreeing to terms with Greenberg on a minor league contract on December 5, 2006.

-Greenberg played the 2007 season with the Royals' Double-A Wichita Wranglers in the Texas League.
+Greenberg played the 2007 season with the Royals' Double-A affiliate, the Wichita Wranglers of the Texas League.
 He batted .266 with a .373 on-base percentage (10th in the league), a league-leading 11 triples, 13 sacrifice hits (second in the league), 74 walks (tied for fourth in the league), and 23 stolen bases (fifth in the league) in 467 at bats, while leading the team with 73 runs scored.

+On November 25, 2007, the Royals re-signed Greenberg to another minor league contract.
+Unable to gain a spot in the Triple-A Omaha Royals outfield, Greenberg was granted free agency by Kansas City on March 28, 2008.

+Bridgeport Bluefish

+Greenberg subsequently had a brief stint with the Bridgeport Bluefish of the independent Atlantic League of Professional Baseball, near his hometown of Guilford.
+He made 13 appearances for the team, in which he batted .289 with a .450 on-base percentage, five RBI, and two stolen bases.

+Los Angeles Angels of Anaheim

-In December 2007, the Royals re-signed Greenberg to another minor league contract for 2008.
-Unable to gain a spot in the Triple-A Omaha Royals outfield, Greenberg was granted free agency by Kansas City.
-After a brief stint with the Independent Bridgeport Bluefish near his hometown of Guilford, in which he batted .289 with a .450 on-base percentage, Greenberg signed a contract with the Los Angeles Angels of Anaheim and was assigned to the Double-A Arkansas Travelers.
-There, he batted .271 with a .361 on-base percentage, and 16 steals in 262 at-bats.
+On May 28, 2008, Greenberg signed a minor league contract with the Los Angeles Angels of Anaheim, and was assigned to the Double-A Arkansas Travelers.
+There, he batted .271 with a .361 on-base percentage, two home runs, 15 RBI, and 16 stolen bases across 262 at-bats.